-Five Popular Donut Flavors
+5 Popular Doughnut Flavors

 Donuts do have a history as dough knots.
 Earlier American families prepared sweet yeast dough, twisted them, and cooked them in boiling fat, lard normally.
 They were often subsequently seasoned with cinnamon sugar, much like today’s cruller donut type.
-On the other hand, the earliest recorded reference of a donut was made in 1809 by Washington Irving in ‘History of New York’.
-Inside it, he defined donuts as “sweetened dough balls fried in hog’s fat. ” This likely means the donut name really describes a dough piece that is nut-shaped, as opposed to a dough knot.
-The creation of the donut with a hole is credited to Captain Hanson Crockett Gregory.
-Wherever they originated from, donuts hold a special part in Western history, and they surely are not going anywhere anytime soon.
+But, the earliest recorded mention of a donut was made by Washington Irving in “History of New York” in the year 1809.
+In it, he defined them as “sweetened dough balls fried in hog’s fat. ” This likely means the name “donut” really identifies a nut-shaped dough piece, rather than a dough ‘knot’.
+Captain Hanson Crockett Gregory is credited with the making of a donut with a hole in the middle.
+But regardless of the source, donuts have a special place in western culture and they’re definitely here to stay.